Article at a Glance:

 Mixing Alcohol & Codeine

 When using a narcotic like codeine, it’s important to follow all warning labels and guidelines outlined by your doctor.
 This includes not taking codeine along with alcohol, as this can increase the nervous system side effects like drowsiness and lightheadedness.
 In some cases, the combination can lead to more life-threatening issues like respiratory distress, coma and even death.

-What is Codeine?
+What Is Codeine?

-Although it is only available with a doctor’s script, codeine can be misused when taken in greater amounts or more frequently than prescribed.
+Although it is only available with a doctor’s prescription, codeine can be misused when taken in greater amounts or more frequently than prescribed.
 Whether you’ve used codeine as prescribed or recreationally, it is important that you never combine it with alcohol, as the two drugs together can have dangerous side effects.

 - Lightheaded feelings

 - Difficulty concentrating